-Providing a personalized meal plan that shows them how simple and fun it can be to hit their targets will be a game-changer for keeping your clients compliant, on-track to reach their goals and coming back to you for more.
+Providing a personalized meal plan that shows clients how simple and fun it can be to hit their targets will be a game-changer for keeping your clients compliant, on-track to reach their goals, and coming back to you for more.

 Today we are going to teach you how to create personalized meal plans based on unique calorie and macronutrient targets.
 Following these steps will take your meal plans and your clients to the next level!

 The first and most important step in creating a meal plan based on specific calorie and macronutrient targets is to determine what those targets are.